-Military Science is offered to qualified students enrolled at Cañada College on a full-time basis.
-Classes and drill are conducted at Stanford University under the supervision of the Professor of Military Science, Stanford University.
-Students may complete the first two years of Army ROTC while enrolled at Cañada College and qualify for enrollment in the advanced courses (third and fourth years) at degree granting universities.
+Military Science is offered to qualified students enrolled on a full-time basis at Cañada College.
+Classes and leadership laboratory are conducted at Stanford University under the supervision of the Professor of Military Science, Stanford University.

+Students may complete the first two years of Army ROTC while enrolled at Cañada College and qualify for enrollment in the advanced course (third and fourth year) at degree granting universities.
 Completion of ROTC and a baccalaureate degree qualify students for a commission in the United States Army Reserve.